neuralmagic/deepsparse/src/deepsparse/EMBEDDING_EXTRACTION_PIPELINE.md

 for any domain.
 The Embedding Extraction Pipeline (optionally) removes the projection head from the model, making it easy to re-use SparseZoo models and models you have trained for Embedding Extraction.

-There are two options to creating the model in ONNX format:
+The model can be provided in two formats:
 - Pass a Local ONNX File (see task Use Cases pages for usage in each domain)
-- Pass a SparseZoo Stub
+- Pass a SparseZoo Stub (which identifies the ONNX file on the SparseZoo)

 The examples below use option 2.
-However, you can swap for a local path for the SparseZoo stub in any example below.

 ## Deployment APIs

-DeepSparse provides both a Python `Pipeline` API and an out-of-the-box model server that can be used for end-to-end inference in either Python workflows or as an HTTP endpoint.
+DeepSparse provides both a Python `Pipeline` API and an out-of-the-box HTTP Server.
 Both options provide similar specifications for configurations.

 ### Python API